enspyrco/cloud/packages/github_api_envoy/README.md

 # github_api_envoy

-*A microservice that recieves authenticated requests and interacts with the GitHub API via a GitHub App.*
+*A microservice that receives authenticated requests and interacts with the GitHub API via a GitHub App.*

 - Built with Dart package [Shelf]
 - Made to be run in a [Docker] container on [Cloud Run]